slingr-stack/http-package/README.md

 ### Allow External URLs

-Disable this flag if you want to restrict the service to only allow requests with the same domain as the service.
+Disable this flag if you want to restrict the package to only allow requests with the same domain as the package.
 This is useful to avoid external requests to other services.
 This will ignore the `Base URL` configuration.

 ### Connection timeout

-This is the maximum time the service waits to perform the connection to an external service.
+This is the maximum time the package waits to perform the connection to an external service.
 If it times out, an exception is thrown and the request canceled.
 Default value: 5000 ms (5 sec).